 Convenience is almost as important as quality.
 Finding a suitable location that’s easily accessible and making your branding clear and easy to understand helps make things more convenient for new customers.
 You also want to make it more convenient for existing customers, too.

 One of the most significant barriers to convenience in local brick and mortar businesses is the payment process.
 Many companies lack a merchant account from teams like Beauty Professionals, meaning that they can’t accept credit card payments.
 Opening your business up to card payments and online options like PayPal can help you ensure it stays convenient, which convinces customers to keep coming back.

 Invest in your clients

 Convenience can help you retain clients; there’s no doubt about that.
 But you can also do it directly by incentivizing loyalty.
 Loyalty cards and loyalty schemes are becoming more common in the hair and beauty world as a means to stop competitors from poaching your clients.
 The more they use your business, the more they get rewarded, either through discounts or exclusive prizes.

 You can also incentivize referrals so that they get the same value for recommending your business to their friends.
 An effective loyalty scheme is backed up by quality service, of course.
 Customers are a lot more likely to see the company in a more positive light if they feel like they’re getting a little extra from it.

 Charge what you’re worth

 An important point and one that small business owners often avoid out of fear is the temptation to lower your pricing, especially if you’re up against larger companies, who can afford to cut their prices way down.
 While being competitive is essential, you do not have the scale to remain profitable at those prices.

 You should know what your services are worth and be confident in what you charge.
 When it comes to hair and beauty, women have shown time and time again that they are willing to pay for quality treatment.
 Having your prices too low can hurt your brand.
-You don’t want your clients seeing your business as “budget.”
+You don’t want your clients seeing your business as a “budget.”